doiftrue/litewire-di/docs/content/config-usage-example.md

 - configuration is less reusable in tests and other services;
 - large factories become harder to read.

 For small applications, option 1 is usually enough.
 If the config object becomes too broad, option 2 is the cleaner next step.
-Option 3 is useful when the application already has array config files.
-Option 4 is concise when values belong to one concrete class; use option 5 when construction needs custom logic or an interface implementation must be selected at the same time.
+Option 3 is the most concise choice when an array config belongs to one concrete class.
+Use option 4 when services should receive a reusable typed config object, and option 5 when construction needs custom logic or an interface implementation must be selected at the same time.

 PHP-DI